Untangling Sample and Population Level Estimands in Bayesian Causal Computation: Sample vs. Population-level Causal Estimands

-The first two estimands are not functions of unknown population-level parameters, but rather functions of unknown counterfactuals for specific units in our sample.
-Hence, we call these finite-sample estimands.
-The latter two, on the other hand, are purely functions of the unknown parameters governing the population distribution of the data, hence we call these population-level estimands. \\
+The first two estimands are not functions of unknown population-level parameters, but rather functions of unknown unit-level counterfactuals for specific units in our sample.
+Hence, we call these sample-level estimands.
+The latter two are purely functions of the unknown parameters governing the population distribution of the data, hence we call these population-level estimands.
+It can also be conceptually helpful to view these estimands as causal contrasts within units nested in successively larger subsets \citep{Kratina2005} - starting from a sample unit (the ITE), to collections of units in the sample (the SATE), to the larger sub-populations from which these units are drawn from (the CATE), and finally to the overall population that contains these sub-populations (the PATE).